igordejanovic/rustemo/docs/src/handling_errors/handling_errors.md

 invalid input according to your grammar specification.

-When you call `parse/parse_file` method with the input, you get a `Result` value which where `Ok` variant will hold the result produced by the configured builder, while `Err` variant will hold information about the error.
+When you call `parse/parse_file` method with the input, you get a `Result` value where `Ok` variant will hold the result produced by the configured builder, while `Err` variant will hold information about the error.

 For example, this can be a result of erroneous input where the result value is converted to a string: